 When people speak about the four types of immigration, what they are actually talking about is the four immigration statuses in U.S. immigration law.
-These include citizens, residents, non-immigrants, and undocumented immigrants.
+These include citizens, legal permanent residents, non-immigrants, and undocumented immigrants.
 Reach out to our law firm today for help achieving your immigration goals, no matter your current status.

 Another immigration status is that of a lawful resident.
 These individuals hold a green card, showing they have a right to live in the U.S. but are not citizens yet.
 Green card holders enjoy many benefits, such as more accessible travel in and out of the U.S. and being able to sponsor their family members for legal residence.
 They also may qualify for social security and attend college for less money.

 Non-immigrants include persons who enter the United States on a temporary protected status, such as for work.
 There are a wide variety of employment visas and non-immigrant statuses for other visitors.
 Many people are familiar with H-1B visas which employers may use to bring in specialized workers, but these visas have a cap on how many people can be approved each year.
 If you need a non-immigrant visa for employment or for any other reason, we urge you to speak with a legal professional to find the best path for getting visa approval.

 Finally, undocumented immigrants are also known as “illegal aliens.”
 These individuals did not follow proper legal procedures for entering the United States and may be subject to deportation.
 They may still submit paperwork that could allow them to continue living in the United States, but they should do so under the guidance of a skilled immigration attorney.